-The System for Publicly Announcing Violating Properties, which came about through a notification from December 2013, is a system for announcing the details of legal violations on the websites of municipal governments based on the ordinances of said municipalities.
-This is aimed at specified properties under fire prevention measures that have not yet installed sprinkler systems,
+The System for Publicly Announcing Violating Properties, in accordance with the December 2013 notice, is a system for announcing the details of legal violations on the websites of municipal governments based on the ordinances of said municipalities.
+This is aimed at specified properties under fire prevention measures that have not yet installed sprinkler systems, indoor fire hydrants, or fire alarm systems, despite being obligated to do so.
+This announcement system was initiated in all ordinance-designated cities starting from April 2015.

-What is more, fire departments overseeing populations of 200,000 people or more are started utilizing this public announcement system starting from April 2018, and those of less than 200,000 people have also started it sequentially.
+Furthermore, fire departments overseeing populations of 200,000 people or more started utilizing this public announcement system beginning April 2018, and those of less than 200,000 people have also started utilizing it sequentially.